6 Ways Commodity Boards Build Relationships With Foodservice Operators

 According to Datassential, 70% of US consumers indicate that their food preferences are driven primarily by what they encounter on restaurant menus – more so than what they find on grocery store shelves or in a recipe book, making the foodservice sector an invaluable player in the industry.

 Commodity boards start to recognize the important role the foodservice industry can play in promoting their products and driving volume.
-In turn, boards make wonderful marketing partners to foodservice operators, as they can offer free marketing services and will often share costs of co-marketing an LTO menu item or special program that features their product.
+In turn, boards make wonderful marketing partners for foodservice operators, as they can offer free marketing services and often share the costs of co-marketing an LTO menu item or a special program that features their product.

 Tips for Positioning Your Brand to Operators: